dhowe/riscript/README.md

 ## RiScript: a scripting language for writers

 RiScript is a grammar expansion micro-language designed for writers working in computational media.
 It runs in a variety of environments, including the Browser, Node, Observable, P5.js, Android and others.
-It is free/libre/open-source via the GPL license.

-RiScript is a writer-focused scripting language integrated with RiTa.
-It enables simple generative primitives within plain text for dynamic expansion at runtime.
-RiScript primitives can be used as part of any [RiTa grammar](https://rednoise.org/rita/reference/RiTa/grammar/) or executed directly using [RiTa.evaluate()](https://rednoise.org/rita/reference/RiTa/evaluate/).
+RiScript primitives can be used as part of any [RiTa grammar](https://rednoise.org/rita/reference/RiTa/grammar/) or executed directly using RiScript.evaluate()).
 For more info, see [this interactive notebook](https://observablehq.com/@dhowe/riscript).

 ### Installation